CELLO STUDIO POLICY (as of July 2022)

 Please read carefully!

-1. Payment is to be made by check or cash in the first week of the month - the cost is pro-rated over the 10 month period from September through June, with 38 lessons in that time period, so that there will be equal payments, making bookkeeping easier for students and for me!
-The lessons themselves begin on the Tuesday after Labor Day and are to be completed by June 30.
+1. Payment is to be made by check, cash or venmo in the first week of the month - the cost is pro-rated over 10 (38 lessons) months from September through June.
+These equal payments make bookkeeping easier both for students and for me!
+The lessons themselves begin on the Thursday after Labor Day and are to be completed by July 30.

 2. Individual lessons are available at a higher cost than the pro-rated lessons.
 Please ask me about the cost for this, if you would prefer non-weekly lessons, or to pay by the lesson.
 The cancellation/make-up policy remains the same as below for scheduled individual lessons.